projectRaspberry/wipi/README.md

 ```
 At the end of the script execution, the system will automatically reboot.

 Now repeat the process for rest of the worker nodes.
-Remember to replace “node01” word in the last command with their respective node numbers.
+Login to rest of the worker nodes using their respective ips (information available at Step-2).
+Also, remember to replace “node01” word in the last command with their respective node numbers.

 # Step - 5: Configuring SLURM on master Node